Trams of Putilov plant: PS

 Wagon on a bilateral free axles without bogies.
 The diameter wheels smaller than MS. Venue shorter than that of MS. Available in 1929.

 MS-2

 MS-2 tram at Staro-Nikolksy bridge in Saint Petersburg.

 Tram MS-2 at Staro-Nicholas Bridge in St. Petersburg.

 Bilateral wagon with two cabins.
 Handrails at the entrance to the salon (no doors), open platform.
 Head-sheets have a flat shape.

 MS-3

 MS-3 and MSP-3 tram at Tuchkov bridge in Saint Petersburg.

 Bilateral wagon with two cabins.
 Closed sites, indoor saloon.
 Head-sheets have a flat shape.
 Number of seats - 24.

 MSP-3

 Bilateral wagon with two cabins.
 Closed sites, indoor saloon.
 Head-sheets have a flat shape.
 Number of seats - 24.

 MS-4

 Bilateral wagon with two cabins.
 Closed sites, indoor saloon.
 Head-sheets have a flat shape.
 Number of seats - 24.

-МСО-4
+MSO-4

 MSO-4 tram in Saint Petersburg.

 Unilateral wagon with one cabin.
 Closed sites, indoor saloon.
 Head-sheets have a flat shape.
 Number of seats - 27.